MoisesCCuevas/fleet-traking/README.md

 ## Features
 - **Real-time Tracking**: Monitor the location of each vehicle in real-time.
 - **Route Optimization**: Calculate the most efficient routes for each vehicle.
-- **Maintenance Scheduling**: Keep track of maintenance schedules and receive alerts for upcoming services.
 - **Reporting**: Generate detailed reports on vehicle usage, fuel consumption, and more.

 ## Installation